christophermagno/christophermagno/Projects/Health Analysis/README.md

 ## Fitness Age Correlations

 This visualization explores how Fitness Age relates to daily activity, exertion, and recovery metrics.
 By comparing Fitness Age against calories burned, total steps, highly active hours, and sleep score, the regression trends reveal which behaviors show stronger linear relationships with fitness outcomes.
-The results suggest that both physical activity intensity and sleep quality play meaningful roles in influencing Fitness Age over time.

 -------------------------------------------------------------------------------------------------------------------------------------
 Active hours show the most notable correlation with fitness age, with other factors contributing in secondary, yet important, ways.